 Mark demonstrates that Jesus is Israel's messiah who inaugurates God’s kingdom through his suffering, death, and resurrection.

 The Gospel of Mark is a carefully crafted story that gives an account of Jesus' life and addresses the question of whether or not He is the Jewish Messiah.
-In the first half, everyone questions who He is, the middle questions the disciples' belief about Him and the second half tells how He became the Messiah.

 John the Baptist, the messenger sent to prepare Israel for their Messiah and King, baptizes Jesus.
 God declares that Jesus is His son and the Messiah.